eacabbi/eacabbi.github.io/index.md

 <details>
 <summary><b> Abstract. </b></summary>
 We investigate how credit availability affects the organization of firms’ labor.
-We construct a firm- specific credit supply instrument derived from firm-bank credit linkages, and conduct an event study analyzing labor restructuring decisions within Portuguese firms.
-Our analysis uncovers a clear nexus between credit availability and labor adjustments.
-Specifically, firms that invest in machines and equip- ment are more sensitive to credit shortages.
-As a result, they tend to adjust their workforce by reducing the number of production and specialized workers closely associated with machine operations.
-These findings shed light on how credit dynamics shape labor decisions within firms, providing insights into aggregate responses to financial limitations.
+We construct an instrument for firm’s credit supply based on firm-bank credit linkages and conduct an event study on the decision to reorganize the labor force using data on Portuguese firms, workers and banks.
+We show that the reorganization of the firms’ labor structure is connected to the financing of machines and equipment: firms that invested in machines and equipment are more exposed to credit shortages and reorganize by reducing employment of production workers and specialized workers that are complementary with machines.
+These findings shed light on how credit dynamics shape labor decisions within firms, providing valuable insights into their behavior in response to financial limitations.
 </details>

 <br>